Satyam50/My_Portfolio/README.md

 Welcome to my portfolio!
 This project showcases my skills and projects as a developer.
 It is built using React and the Motion framework to provide a smooth and interactive user experience.

-## Live Demo
+# Live Demo

-Check out the live version of my portfolio [here](https://my-portfolio-2024-xi.vercel.app/).
+## my-portfolio-rust-seven-51.vercel.app